Exploring the role of accretion disk geometry in shaping black hole shadows: Conclusions and Discussion

 In this work, we focused on geometrically thick accretion disks, whose structure is characterized by an inner radius $r_{\rm in}$ and a half-opening angle $\psi_0$, as illustrated in Fig.~\ref{fig:1}.
 To study their imaging properties, we have developed a systematic framework based on decomposing the emitting region into one-dimensional luminous segments.
 Each segment is defined by its inner radius $r_{\rm in}$ and an inclination angle $\varphi_0$.

 A central component of our approach was the use of transfer functions associated with these segments.
 These transfer functions play two critical roles: they determine the inner boundaries of the direct image, lensing ring, and photon ring; and they govern the width of the lensing ring in the case of geometrically thick disks.
 Both aspects are essential for understanding the structure of black hole shadows.
 One crucial outcome of this analysis is that, as the half-opening angle $\psi_0$ increases, the lensing ring systematically broadens and gradually approaches the photon ring.
 This behavior is a generic feature of optically thin disks.
-However, the initial width of the lensing ring primarily depends on the disk inclination angle $\theta_0$ and the inner radius $r_{\rm in}$, while the rate at which it broadens with increasing $\psi_0$ is influenced by the observer's viewing direction $\alpha$.
-This dependence arises because a geometrically thicker disk includes emitting segments spanning a broader range of inclination angles $\varphi_0$.
+However, the initial width of the lensing ring primarily depends on the disk inclination angle $\theta_0$ and the inner radius $r_{\rm in}$, {while the rate at which it broadens with increasing $\psi_0$ varies with the image-plane polar angle $\alpha$.} This dependence arises because a geometrically thicker disk includes emitting segments spanning a broader range of inclination angles $\varphi_0$.
 Specifically, segments with smaller $\varphi_0$ tend to produce lensing rings with more extended outer edges, as revealed by the transfer function in Fig.~\ref{fig:transfer function}, whereas segments with larger $\varphi_0$ generate lensing rings located closer to the photon ring.
-Moreover, for a given disk configuration, the range of contributing $\varphi_0$ segments depends on the observer's viewing direction $\alpha$, resulting in variations in the lensing ring width across different regions of the image plane.
+Moreover, for a given disk configuration, the range of contributing $\varphi_0$ segments {varies with the image-plane polar angle $\alpha$}, resulting in variations in the lensing ring width across different regions of the image plane.